amishpr/kinnas-kitchen/README.md

 A restaurant ordering app with accounts and payments via Stripe (React.js, AWS, MongoDB, GraphQL, Strapi, Stripe, Node.js).

-Ever since I moved back from college by sister has been making me a lot of food.
+Ever since I moved back from college my sister has been making me a lot of food.
 To show my appreciation I wanted to create a restaurant meal ordering app featuring the various dishes she has made so far.

 ## Features